INV Metals Provides Update on the Loma Larga Project

 Forward Looking Statements

 This press release contains forward-looking information.
-Forward-looking information contained in this new release includes, but is not limited to, statements with respect to the referendums, the judgement to suspend the referendum called by CNE, the results of any appeal and the results of votes with respect to the constitutionality of referendums.
+Forward-looking information contained in this news release includes, but is not limited to, statements with respect to the referendums, the judgement to invoke the tacit approval of the referendums, the results of votes with respect to the constitutionality of referendums and location of the processing and tailings facilities.
 These statements are based on information currently available to the Company and the Company provides no assurance that actual results will meet management’s expectations.
 In certain cases, forward-looking information may be identified by such terms as “anticipates”, “believes”, “could”, “estimates”, “expects”, “may”, “shall”, “will”, or “would”.
 Forward-looking information contained in this press release is based on certain factors and assumptions made by management and qualified persons in light of their experience and perception of historical trends, current conditions and expected future developments, as well as other factors management and the qualified persons believe are appropriate in the circumstances.
 While the Company considers these assumptions to be reasonable based on information currently available to it, they may prove to be incorrect.
 Forward-looking information involves known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forward-looking information.
-Such factors include risks inherent in the exploration and development of mineral deposits, including risks relating to changes in project parameters as plans continue to be redefined, risks relating to grade or recovery rates, reliance on key personnel, operational risks, regulatory, capitalization and liquidity risks.
+Such factors include risks inherent in the exploration and development of mineral deposits, including changes to project parameters as plans continue to be redefined, changes resulting from a move of the processing and tailing facilities, risks relating to grade or recovery rates, reliance on key personnel, operational risks, regulatory, capitalization and liquidity risks.
 Please refer to the Company’s Annual Information Form dated March 23, 2018 filed on SEDAR at www.sedar.com for other risks that could materially affect the Company.
 This list is not exhaustive of the factors that may affect any of the Company’s forward-looking information.
 These and other factors should be considered carefully and readers should not place undue reliance on the Company’s forward-looking information.
 The Company does not undertake to update any forward-looking information that may be made from time to time by the Company or on its behalf, except in accordance with applicable securities laws.